 Cirsium is a genus of perennial and biennial flowering plants in the Asteraceae, one of several genera known commonly as Thistles.
 They are more precisely known as Plume Thistles.
 Thistles are mainly native to Eurasia and northern Africa.
 The word "Cirsium" derives from the Greek word "kirsos," meaning "swollen vein."

 Thistles are known for their effusive flower heads, usually purple, rose, pink, or yellow and white.
 The radially symmetrical disc flowers are at the end of the branches and are visited by many insects, featuring a generalized pollination syndrome.
 They have erect stems and prickly leaves, with a characteristic enlarged flower base, which is commonly spiny.
 The leaves are alternate, and some species can be slightly hairy.

 Certain species of Cirsium, like Cirsium monspessulanum, Cirsium pyrenaicum, and Cirsium vulgare, have been traditionally used as food in rural areas of southern Europe.
 Cirsium oleraceum is cultivated as a food source in Japan and India.
 Thistles were used as a remedy against swollen veins.

 Growing Conditions and General Care

-Cirisium thrives in full sun and poor, average or reach soil that is moist but well drained.
+Cirsium thrives in full sun and poor, average, or reaches moist but well-drained soil.
 Plants require little care, but deadheading limits their tendency to self-sow.
-They generally self-sow only in moderation and unlike weedy thistles, the seedlings are easy to pull up.
-Use Thistles in mixed beds, herb gardens or meadowlike plantings.
+They generally self-sow only in moderation, and the seedlings are easy to pull up, unlike weedy thistles.
+Use Thistles in mixed beds, herb gardens, or meadow-like plantings.